eduMFA/eduMFA/doc/policies/enrollment.rst

 type: string

-When enrolling a certificate token, privacyIDEA can require that an attestation certificate is passed along to verify, if the key pair was generated on a (PIV) smartcard.
+When enrolling a certificate token, eduMFA can require that an attestation certificate is passed along to verify, if the key pair was generated on a (PIV) smartcard.

 This policy can be set to: